anywhichway/lazui/docs/lazui.md

 An iframe which has both allow-scripts and allow-same-origin for its sandbox attribute can escape its sandboxing
 ```

-When lazui inserts content into an `iframe` it also sets the parent and global scope of the IFrame's content to
+When `lazui` inserts content into an `<iframe>` it also sets the parent and global scope of the `<iframe>'s` content to
-itself to prevent navigating out of the iframe.
+itself to prevent navigation out of the iframe.

 #### Client Side Routing